seed-labs/seed-labs/category-web/Web_CSRF_Elgg/README.md

 using the image tag does not seem to work.
 We did some investigation, trying to figure out the reason.
 We document our investigation results here (the investigation is still incomplete).
-We also added a special notes in the lab description, warning the users about the difference.
+We also added a special note in the lab description, warning the users about the difference.

-It seems that newer version of Firefox block the cross-site cookies for the GET requests generated from the image tag.
+It seems that newer versions of Firefox block the cross-site cookies for the GET requests generated from the image tag.
 When we send out a GET request using the image tag, we saw that Elgg's session cookie is not attached.
-Because of this, Elgg will set a session cookie in the response, but this cookie is not the same as the one in the current session, i.e., it does not represent the active session (it is mainly for the login page).
+Because of this, Elgg will set a new session cookie in the response, but this cookie is not the same as the one in the current session, i.e., it does not represent the active session (it is mainly for the login page).